 Festival Norma 2024

-• Dance as Destiny
+Dance as Destiny

-The conceptual focus of the eighth annual Norma Festival is dance as a lifestyle—one so deeply immersive that anything outside it seems insignificant.
+The conceptual focus of the seventh annual Norma Festival is dance as a lifestyle—one so deeply immersive that anything outside it seems insignificant.
 In keeping with tradition, the festival will span two days and feature five performances by Polish and Czech artists.
 A key component of the festival, since its inception, has been the emphasis on commissioning at least one performance piece specifically for the event.
 This year is no exception, with two new works set to debut.
 The festival’s programming is designed, as always, to encourage the audience to view the festival as a cohesive whole, ideally attending all of the performances.

 The first day of the festival will showcase three performances by Czech and Polish artists.
 The piece My Tail and I by Holobiont Collective initially presents itself as a playful performance for children but gradually reveals a more complex world that captivates adult viewers as well.
 It is historically the first children’s show presented at Norma festival.
 The evening block of performances will kick off by the premiere of Hit, a new solo project by dancer, actor, and performer Jan Bárta, building upon his previous work Pitch, which was also presented at Norma Festival.
 Bárta’s minimalist yet intensely focused performance is highly engaging, and we trust it will again prove to be a remarkable experience.
 In her latest project, choreographer Ramona Nagabczyńska takes on the subject of the phenomenon of performing on stage itself.
 At the meeting of an anonymous group therapy Performers Anonymous tell their intimate stories and confide what they risk by going on stage, what they are willing to sacrifice for it, and how far they are prepared to go in order to be noticed and watched.